 The Bay Trail and Covid-19

 The State of California has issued a shelter-in-place order to slow the spread of Covid-19.
 If you find the need to be outdoors for physical and mental well-being, State and local health officials are recommending that you walk, run, hike, and bike in your own neighborhood and local parks while practicing social distancing of at least 6 feet.
 If you find that you’re unable to maintain 6-feet of social distancing, find another location where the 6-foot distance can be maintained to protect your health and the health of your family and community.

-Ravenswood Bay Trail Under Construction
+Ravenswood Bay Trail Now Open!

 San Francisco Bay Trail featured on NBC Bay Area’s “Open Road with Doug McConnell”

 NBC Bay Area